CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 ![App with real API](./images/2-7-app-with-real-api.png)

-We successfully implemented our first feature with outside-in Test-Driven Development!
+We successfully implemented our first feature with outside-in test-driven development!

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello: